intel/trustauthority-client-for-c/examples/sevsnp_token/README.md

 docker load -i trust_authority.sevsnp_token.tar.gz
 ```

-## Running the Sample
-Running the sample requires the following steps...
-1. Collect the measurements from the example application.
-2. Creating an Intel Trust Authority policy that will be evaluated during token creation (Please use the Composite Attestation policy format).
-3. Running the Sevsnp Token application via docker in a sevsnp VM.

-### Example Environment Variables
-- The following table lists the environment variables used in tdx_token.env
+The example relies on an environment file for information such as the API key and Intel Trust Authority base URL.
+The following table lists the environment variables used in `sevsnp_token.env`.

     |Variable|Description|
     |:--------|:-----------|
     |TRUSTAUTHORITY_API_KEY|The Intel Trust Authority API key.|